-Press Menu → Modulation → "FSK" to enable the FSK function.
+When the Shift key is illuminated, press Home/Menu > Modulation > "FSK" to enable the FSK function.
 When Modulation is enabled, Sweep or Burst will be automatically disabled (if enabled currently).
 Tap the icon at the upper-right corner of the interface (when Sine is selected as the carrier waveform) to view and set the parameters of the current carrier waveform.
 Tap the icon at the upper-right corner of the interface again to go back to the current modulation parameter interface.